Presentation Proposal - NACADA 2026 Annual Conference

 Does your proposal fit this description?
 If not, please update your first ranking selection to the LEC option for a standard concurrent session.

-Proposals being submitted for a PreConference Workshop (PCW) will only be evaluated for a PCW.
-PCWs are expected to have a lengthier abstract (250 words), a proposal outlining the interaction to take place, and a detailed explanation of materials the attendees will receive.
-If you would like to be considered for a Concurrent or Poster Session please submit an additional application with a proposal fitting that format.
+Preconference Workshops (PCWs) are expected to have a lengthier abstract (250 words), a proposal outlining the interaction to take place, and a detailed explanation of materials the attendees will receive.
+As noted, if you would like to be considered for a Concurrent or Poster Session please submit an additional application.

 Click the Okay button to continue submitting a PCW proposal or to change your session format to a Concurrent, Panel, or Poster session.